-Free-trader Agreement- Used between separated spouses when one spouse wants to purchase property without putting the other spouse on the deed.
-It is used to ensure that the non-owning spouse does not obtain an interest in the property.
-Used for borrowers who are separated, but yet not divorced.
-It is not a method for avoiding income of married borrowers.
-Must be recorded prior to closing.
+Free-trader Agreement- Used between spouses when one spouse wants to purchase property without putting the other spouse on the deed.
+It is also used to ensure that the non-owning spouse does not obtain an interest in the property.
+Used for borrowers who are not divorced.